-Prerequisites: Physics 11 with a 'C+ and Pre-Calculus Math 11.
+Prerequisites: Physics 11 and Pre-Calculus Math 11, with a C+ or greater.

-- Course content includes: special relativity, circular motion, gravitation, electrostatics, electromagnetism and momentum. - Typical activities include lecture, labs, projects, and tests. - Students should be proficient in mathematics and achieved a C+ in Physics 11 and Math 11.
+- Course content includes special relativity, forces, circular motion, energy, momentum, torque, static electricity, magnetism, and induction. - Course content is demanding so the level of work ethic needs to be high. - Typical activities include lecture, labs, projects, demonstrations, and experiments. - Evaluation is based on homework quizzes, labs, projects, and tests. - Students should be proficient in mathematics and have achieved at least a C+ in Physics 11 & Math 11.